blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 ### 2. Practice Consistently

 - At first:
-	- Feels awkward
+	- Awkward
-	- Seems slow
+	- Feels slow

 - After a few weeks:
-	- Gets familiar
+	- Getting familiar
-	- Feel the effects
+	- Seeing effects

 - After a few months:
-	- Becomes natural
+	- Natural
 	- Internalized
-	- No longer conscious effort
+	- No longer need to think about it

 ---

 ### 3. Work with the Team

 - Alone:
-	- Personal effects
+	- Personal benefits
-	- Has limits
+	- Limitations exist

-- Entire team:
+- Whole team:
 	- Synergy effects
 	- Becomes culture
 	- Sustainable